shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

   - **SearchFlights**: A tool for searching and retrieving flight information using the Amadeus API.
   - **GetWeatherData**: A tool for fetching real-time weather data from weather.com API.

+Reporter Agent:
+- Here, I define the **Travel Report Agent**, which aggregates data from various agents like the Web Search Agent and Travel Agent to generate comprehensive and summarized travel reports.
+- The **role** assigned to the agent is "Travel Report Agent," ensuring its focus on collecting and synthesizing travel-related information.
+- The **goal** is to write detailed, visual-oriented, and comprehensive travel reports based on inputs from other agents, covering destination details, dates, weather reports, flight information, and events at the location.
+- I specify **attributes** like friendliness, hard work, visual focus, and attention to detail to ensure the agent delivers well-structured, insightful, and informative reports.
+- I load the OpenAI model using `LoadModel.load_openai_model()` to provide natural language processing and text generation capabilities.
+- The agent relies on tools and data from other agents, such as:
+  - **Web Search Agent**: Provides destination details and event-related information.
+  - **Travel Agent**: Supplies weather reports and flight information.